 Democracy is widespread across our school.
 Pupils have the opportunity to have their voices heard through our School Council who meet at least once a month.
 Every child exercises their right to vote to elect their representative.
 Every child on the School Council, has the opportunity to put forward their views and opinions at the meetings.

 Encouraging pupils to become involved in decision making processes and ensuring they are listened to in school is integral to the school ethos.
-We teach children ways in which they can influence decision making through the democratic process e.g. Through the School council, surveys of children during project work to assess their favoured line of enquiry and Pupil questionnaires.
-There is an open door policy for the Head Teacher, consultation with pupils about class rules and excellent relationships between staff and pupils which are based on mutual respect and active listening.
+We teach children how they can influence decision making through the democratic process e.g. through the School council, surveys of children during project work to assess their favoured line of enquiry and Pupil questionnaires.
+There is an open door policy for Head Teacher Miss Milivojevic, consultation with pupils about class rules and excellent relationships between staff and pupils which are based on mutual respect and active listening.
 Children’s ideas and interests inform our daily planning in EYFS and planning in response to the pupil’s voice, continues throughout school in topic choices and planned experiences.

 We promote our own school values on a daily basis and these are drawn out in assembly on a weekly basis, reinforced by our Statement of the Week.